rangle/redux-beacon/docs/api/event-definition.md

 ### `EventDefinition`

 A `function` used by Redux Beacon to generate an event or series of events for a given Redux action.
-An event definition receives the state of the application (before the action), and the associated action object.
+An event definition receives the associated action object, and the state of the application (before the action).

 #### A Basic Event Definition
 ```js